vigetlabs/pointless-feedback/README.md

 **table_name:**
 Defaults to engine's namespace, e.g. `pointless_feedback_messages`.
 Change to any desired table for `PointlessFeedback::Message` model.

+**invalid_words:**
+List of words in the feedback description that would prevent an email from sending.

 **google_captcha_site_key & google_captcha_secret_key:**
 If you'd like to block out the robots, set up a Google Captcha instance: